 6 weeks - 10 hours of studio per week 8 weeks - 7.5 hours of studio per week 10 weeks - 6 hours of studio per week Additional Details Subject/Course Level: New Media/Undergraduate Grading/Final exam status: Letter grade.
 Alternative to final exam.
 Critical Practices: People, Places, Participation: Read Less [-] NWMEDIA 150AC New Media and American Cultures 4 Units Terms offered: Summer 2014 10 Week Session, Summer 2014 First 6 Week Session, Summer 2013 First 6 Week Session This course studies the influence of new media on various cultures in the U.S. and/or the influence of American cultures on new media.
 Topics vary by semester.
 Check current Schedule of Classes or Berkeley Center for New Media web site for current course offerings (bcnm.berkeley.edu).
 New Media and American Cultures: Read More [+] Rules & Requirements Requirements this course satisfies: Satisfies the American Cultures requirement Repeat rules: Course may be repeated for credit when topic changes.
-Hours & Format Fall and/or spring: 15 weeks - 3-4 hours of lecture per week Summer:

-6 weeks - 7-9 hours of lecture per week 8 weeks - 5-7 hours of lecture per week 10 weeks - 4-6 hours of lecture per week Additional Details Subject/Course Level: New Media/Undergraduate Grading/Final exam status: Letter grade.
+Hours & Format Fall and/or spring: 15 weeks - 3-4 hours of lecture per week Summer 6 weeks - 7-9 hours of lecture per week 8 weeks - 5-7 hours of lecture per week 10 weeks - 4-6 hours of lecture per week Additional Details Subject/Course Level: New Media/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
+New Media and American Cultures: Read Less [-] NWMEDIA 151AC Transforming Tech: Issues and Interventions in STEM and Silicon Valley 4 Units Terms offered: Fall 2020 In this course, we will study major tech industry controversies and heavily criticized tech products, policies, and effects, including technologies used at the U.S.-Mexico border, social media platforms' spread of disinformation and fake news, racial bias in algorithms, and internet trolling and harassment.
+We will also examine tech companies' long-running tendency to exclude women and non-Asian minorities, and how tech workers have occasionally come under fire for the industry's harms.
+Students will be required to brainstorm and design their own interventions into the workings of the tech sector to make it more inclusive, equitable, and diverse.
+Transforming Tech: Issues and Interventions in STEM and Silicon Valley: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 1 hour of discussion per week Summer:

-New Media and American Cultures: Read Less [-] NWMEDIA C166 Critical Practices: People, Places, Participation 4 Units Terms offered: Fall 2019 Critical Practices is a hands-on studio design course where students work at the intersection of technological innovation and socially engaged art.
+6 weeks - 7.5 hours of lecture and 2.5 hours of discussion per week 8 weeks - 6 hours of lecture and 2 hours of discussion per week 10 weeks - 4.5 hours of lecture and 1.5 hours of discussion per week Additional Details Subject/Course Level: New Media/Undergraduate Grading/Final exam status: Letter grade.
+Alternative to final exam.
+Transforming Tech: Issues and Interventions in STEM and Silicon Valley: Read Less [-] NWMEDIA C166 Critical Practices: People, Places, Participation 4 Units Terms offered: Fall 2019 Critical Practices is a hands-on studio design course where students work at the intersection of technological innovation and socially engaged art.
 Students will integrate a suite of digital fabrication tools with social design methods to create work that engages in cultural critique.
 Working with innovative technologies and radical, new art practices, this course will explore: hybrid art forms, critical design for community engagement, interventions in public spaces, tactical media, and disobedient objects.
 These new making strategies will reframe our notions of people, places and participation.
 Critical Practices: People, Places, Participation: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 4 hours of studio per week Summer: